A Decentralized Federated Learning Framework via Committee Mechanism with Convergence Guarantee: Theoretical Analysis

 \begin{definition} \textbf{(Degree of Heterogeneity).} \textit{We use

 to quantify the degree of heterogeneity among the clients.} \end{definition} Li \etal \cite{li2020convergence} proposed this definition, which is widely used in the convergence analysis of FL on Non-IID dataset\cite{9337227}.
-In the IID FL scenarios, with the growth of $K$ the $\Gamma$ obviously goes to zero.
-In the Non-IID FL scenarios, the $\Gamma$ is nonzero and its value reflects the heterogeneity of the data distribution.
+In the Non-IID FL scenarios, the $\Gamma$ remains nonzero and its value reflects the heterogeneity of the data distribution.
+In the IID FL scenarios, with the growth of $K$ the $\Gamma$ gradually goes to zero.

 \begin{definition} \textbf{(Aggregation-Committee Gap).} \textit{For any aggregation client set $S_a^t$, we define

 where $\mathbb{E}$ denotes the expectation over all randomness in the previous iterations, and $S_c^*$ denotes the optimal committee client set.} \end{definition} $\varphi(S_a^t,\w)$ changes with the changes of $S_a^t$ and $\w$ during training.
 An upper bound $\varphi_{max}$ and a lower bound $\varphi_{min}$ are defined to obtain a conservative error bound in the convergence analysis: